 I debated whether to put this under white or blue, since Luskentyre Beach is known for its stunning green-blue water.
 And people tend to think there are no beautiful white-sand beaches in places like Scotland... and they couldn’t be more wrong.

 Enter Luskentyre Beach on the Isle of Harris in the Outer Hebrides.
-It was named one of the UK’s best beaches in the TripAdvisor Traveller’s Choice Awards, and my good friend says it's one of the most stunning she’s ever been to
+It was named one of the UK’s best beaches in the TripAdvisor Traveller’s Choice Awards, and my good friend says it's one of the most stunning she’s ever been to.

 It’s the Maldives of Scotland.
 And far cheaper, to boot.

 So, there are my colours of Scotland.
 Do you see what I mean now?
 It’s not all grey skies and brown moors over here.
 Every country has its own secret beauty (sometimes not so secret) and I truly believe that if you pay close attention while exploring Scotland, it will continue to surprise you, just as it has me.
+For more doses of travel inspiration, ensure you’ve signed up to our newsletter where you will be one of the first to hear about our Black Friday travel deals, new departure points and tour dates.

 Bronwyn lives and breathes words.
 Before coming to work at Rabbie's, she spent 7 years in publishing and is a published author of YA fantasy books.
 Born and raised in Sydney, she was drawn to Scotland and affectionately calls it her 'soul home'.
 An avid traveller herself, Bronwyn's favourite places (so far) are Mongolia, Iceland, Morocco, and Scotland (of course).
 When she's not writing, she can be found exploring the Scottish Highlands with her camera, on the lookout for coos and men in kilts.